-It may not have the geographical coverage, the speed or the easy configurability of a service like ExpressVPN (see our ExpressVPN review) but we think that for the price it’s one of the best VPN options out there, offering a good all round service that combines speed, security and an ability to get into geoblocked content.
+It may not have the geographical coverage, the speed or the easy configurability of a service like ExpressVPN (see our ExpressVPN review) but, for the price, it’s one of the best VPN options out there, offering a good all-around service that combines speed, security and an ability to access geoblocked content.

 - Gets into Netflix

 - Good client interface

 - Can’t get into BBC iPlayer

 - Mediocre server spread

 Mullvad software is open source, and if you’re a connoisseur of such things you can download the source code on GitHub from its download page.
 This makes it one of those VPN services that seem aimed at techies as much as Netflix addicts.

 This impression is reinforced when you see the trouble it has taken to be configurable by the geeks among you, but also to explain to ordinary users what these features mean.
 If you have ambitions to understand VPN software, Mullvad’s guides offer a sort of tutorial in the finer points of VPN technology.